mParticle/docs/src/pages/integrations/zendesk/event/index.md

 | ---|---|---|---|-----
 | Event Source | `string` | mParticle | All | Application which sent the event |
 | Profile Type | `string` | customer | All | Is a user-defined name that lets you create different kinds of profiles for a given source.
 Example: "customer" for the customer profiles |

-<aside class="notice">'zendesk' is a protected source name for Zendesk standard events.
-Any attempts to use this source when creating an event results in an error</aside>

-<aside class="notice">When saving Connection Settings, access to Zendesk platform will be validated using the provided information (auth. email, api token and subdomain), if this process fail, an error will be shown in the configuration screen</aside>